newbull/newbull/README.md

 You may switch the branche to 0.14.2 to git clone, and compile by yourself.

-The NewBull is git clone from bitcoin and dogecoin.
+The NewBull is git clone from bitcoin and learnning from both bitcoin and dogecoin.

 This is a project to learn about blockchain and experiment with blockchain.